Abdullah Azzam Brigades: Syria

 The group denied all involvement in the 23 December 2011 suicide attack in the Syrian capital that killed 40 people.
 The terror group accused the Syrian government of attempting to deflect attention from its brutal crackdown on protesters that has killed more than 5,000 people.
 In a statement released on jihadist websites on 27 December 2011, the Abdullah Azzam Brigades denied responsibility for the suicide attacks.

 In a statement issued by the group's emir, Majid bin Muhammad al-Majid, in June 2012, the group acknowledged its fight against the forces of President Bashar al Assad in the Syrian Civil War.
 Majid recommended that the rebels avoid use of car bombs and bomb belts inside cities for fear of harming and alienating Syrian civilians.
 This advice is in contrast to the actions of another Salafist Jihadist group active in the Syrian Civil War, the Al-Nusra Front.

 Lebanon

+An improvised device blasts outside of the Fakhereddine Army Barracks in Beirut, leaving one soldier wounded.
+A man claiming to be a member of Al-Qaida called the Lebanese newspaper Al Balad and claimed responsibility for the attack before and after the blasts.

+During 2013, the group started a string of attacks.

-On 19 November 2013, the Brigade claimed responsibility for a double suicide bombing outside the Iranian embassy in Beirut, which killed at least 22 people and wounded over 140.
+On 19 November 2013, the Brigade claimed responsibility for a double suicide bombing outside the Iranian embassy in Beirut, which killed at least 23 people and wounded over 140.
 The group said the bombing was retaliation for Iranian support of Hezbollah, which fights on the Syrian government's side in the current Syrian civil war, and warned of further attacks should Iran's government not acquiesce.
+In 23 December the Abdullah Azzam Brigades claimed a rocket attack in Hermel, Lebanon.

+During the firsts weeks of 2014, Abdullah Azzam claimed a string of rocket attacks in the south of Lebanon.

 On 19 February 2014, the brigade carried out an attack on the Iranian Cultural Center in Beirut's southern suburb of Bir-Hasan, killing 11 and wounding 130, their motive was the support of Iran in the Syrian war.
+Three days later, a car bomb blasts at a Lebanese Army checkpoint on Al-Assi Bridge at the entrance to Hermel city, Beqaa Governorate.
+In addition to the bomber, two soldiers and one civilian, were killed and at least 15 people were wounded.
+The authorities blamed to the Abdullah Azzam Brigades or Al-Nusrah Front for the attack.
+After this attack, the group continued with its rocket attacks against israeli cities.